JuzerShakir/imdb_api/README.md

 - [x] Checks if the user input is a valid IMDb URL.
 - [x] After validating URL, the process is passed to ActiveJob.
 - [x] Checks if the content of a URL is a Movie or TV-Series.
-- [x] Checks if the content has support to rate the show.
+- [x] Checks if the content can be rated by the users.
-- [x] If all checks pass then the data extraction process begins and saves it to the database.
+- [x] If all checks pass then the data extraction process begins.
 - [x] Existing data can also be updated via `update` action.
-- [x] Users can also instantly instantiate data to the database via `seeds.rb` file.
+- [x] Users can also instantly instantiate data to the database via `rails db:seed` command.
 - [ ] Provide business logic.

 ---